grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 Really?
 Are there any rules?
 Is it not enough the the objects can be composed together through interfaces, as I explained in previous sections?
 Well, no, it's not enough and let me give you a quick example.

-let's imagine a class `Sender` that, in one of its methods, asks `Recipient` (let's assume `Recipient` is an interface) to extract status code from some kind of response object and makes a decision based on that code whether or not to notify an observer about an error:
+Let's imagine a class `Sender` that, in one of its methods, asks `Recipient` (let's assume `Recipient` is an interface) to extract status code from some kind of response object and makes a decision based on that code whether or not to notify an observer about an error:

 ```csharp
 if(recipient.ExtractStatusCodeFrom(response) == -1)